 Spain Presses Ahead with Guatemala Genocide Case Despite New Limits on Universal Jurisdiction

 05/22/2014: In a landmark decision, Judge Santiago Pedraz of the Spanish National Court announced on May 21, 2014 that his investigation of genocide in Guatemala will proceed.
 The ruling challenges a controversial law enacted in March 2014 that limits Spanish jurisdiction over international crimes.
 Read the press release here.

 Ex-Salvadoran General May be Deported for Human Rights Violations

-04/21/2014: Immigration Judge Michael Horn issued a final order of removal for former Salvadoran defense minister Garcia because of his involvement in a number of human rights violations, including the assassination of Archbishop Romero, the murder of four American churchwomen the El Mozote massacre during which over 800 men, women and children were killed by the military, and the torture of CJA client Juan Romagoza.
-The decision and a portion of the administrative record recently became public due to a Freedom of Information Act request by The New York Times.
+04/21/2014: An immigration judge issued a final order of removal for former Salvadoran Minster of Defense Garcia because of his involvement in a number of human rights violations, including the assassination of Archbishop Romero, the murder of four American churchwomen, the El Mozote massacre, and the torture of CJA client Juan Romagoza.
+The decision and a portion of the administrative record recently became public due to a FOIA request by The New York Times.
 Click here for the press release, here to read a summary of the decision, here to read the NYT article, and here to view the portion of the administrative record currently available.

 Report Points to Recurring Crimes Against Humanity in Sri Lanka’s Northern Province

 03/04/2014: A report by Sri Lanka Campaign for Peace and Justice, endorsed by CJA, finds credible allegations of post-war international crimes by government forces against Tamils in Sri Lanka’s north, nearly five years after the end of a three-decade civil war.
 These findings challenge the Sri Lankan government’s claims of post-war progress and underscore the urgent need to fight impunity with accountability.
 Click here to read the report; CJA's foreword starts on page vi.